MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/skew.md

 ---
 title: "The Skew Transform"
-description: "See how the skew transform can create tilted graphical objects in SkiaSharp" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: FDD16186-E3B7-4FF6-9BC2-8A2974BFF616
+description: "This article explains how the skew transform can create tilted graphical objects in SkiaSharp, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: FDD16186-E3B7-4FF6-9BC2-8A2974BFF616